 Dr. Alma Dawson, Professor Emerita of the School of Library & Information Science, was one of five pioneering African-American librarians honored in American Libraries, the magazine of the American Library Association.
-Dr. Dawson’s career at LSU spanned 32 years including 14 years at Middleton Library and 18 years in SLIS.
+Dr. Dawson’s career at LSU spanned 32 years including 14 years at LSU Library and 18 years in SLIS.
 She held the Russell B. Long Fellowship in Library and Information Science from 2003 to her retirement in 2015.

 She earned her BS from Grambling State University in secondary education in 1963 and worked as a high school teacher in Louisiana in the Jim Crow era of segregated schools early in her career.
 She recognized the need to improve the school library’s book collection and assisted the librarian in obtaining materials to better serve the needs of students.
 She went on to earn her Master’s degree in Library Science from the University of Michigan in 1974, and was Education and Library Science Librarian at LSU for 14 years.
 She later obtained her PhD in Library and Information Science from Texas Woman’s University in 1996.
 She then joined the faculty of the School of Library & Information Science.

 Among her other achievements as a faculty member at LSU, Dr. Dawson earned tenure as library faculty and SLIS faculty.
 The Institute of Museum and Library Services awarded her a $750,000 grant for “Project Recovery.”
 The project provided two cohorts of students with tuition, fees and a stipend in exchange for working 10 hours per week in academic, public, and school libraries that experienced staff shortages following hurricanes Katrina and Rita.